thuanho124/WebApp3/README.md

 #### To login, please register as a new user first and then you need to use a new account to login (or it just redirects you to home page after you have signed up).

+#### There is no database initializer so you dont need to update database

 #### As a librarian:
 * Be able to do basic CRUD for students, and books
 * Be able to issue a book and see a list of rented books